-- When submitting a request for a bachelor’s degree certificate, the student indicates the master’s programme to which he/she is applying.
+- When submitting a request for a bachelor’s degree certificate, the student indicates the master’s programme to which he/she is planning to continue in.

-- If the student meets the requirements (see table above) as defined by the degree programme, he/she may be granted admission to it.
+- If the student meets the requirements (see table above) as defined by the degree programme, he/she may continue his/hers studies in the programme.
 If the programme also requires certain other studies to be completed during the bachelor’s stage, the application will be processed by master’s programme staff.
-The vice dean in charge of teaching makes the official decision on the student’s admission to the programme.
-A copy of the decision is issued together with the degree certificate.

 Beginning studies towards a master’s degree